Ballarat chocolatier Jade Davidson knows good chocolate.

 Jade has travelled the world visiting chocolate shops and factories across Europe, America and New Zealand plus plantations in Vietnam and Hawaii.

-, through which she handmakes and sells good, simple, delicious, quality chocolate.
+In 2020, she launched her own venture, Lucky and James, through which she handmakes and sells good, simple, delicious, quality chocolate.

 “It is such a delight to share my love of chocolate with people and it brings me immeasurable happiness to hear that they enjoy it,” Jade said.

 I’ve been working in chocolate for over 12 years, during which I’ve worked for a variety of chocolate companies in Melbourne (Cacao Fine Chocolates, Koko Black and Monsieur Truffe) and I’ve always secretly had the plan to start something of my own in the back of my mind.

 My husband Lachie, first baby and I moved to Ballarat from Melbourne two-and-a-half years ago and I quickly noticed how kind and incredibly supportive Ballarat was to local businesses.
 I knew I had to move quickly if I wanted to be the first chocolatier in Ballarat and after the slight delay of a second baby, here we are!

 And why the name Lucky and James?

 When Lachie and I were in New York once, we ordered coffees and they took our names.
 They then started yelling out ‘Lucky and James?’ and, after quite a while, we realised they meant us and I thought ‘hey, that could be a strong name one day!’.
 I wrote it down in my phone and when I decided to go into business, I knew that was the name.

 Take us through the chocolate-making process…

 Chocolate-making involves melting down couverture chocolate, adding inclusions, tempering and molding into bars.